Lucmon113/Hello-World/README.md

 Just click the download button.

 ```
-*clicks the download button on hello world
+*clicks the download button on index.html and img_hello_world.jpg
 ```

 ## Usage

-Double click the Hello World and it should work.
+Double click the index.html file and it should work.

 ```
-*Double click on Hello World
+*Double click on index.html
 ```

 ## Deployment